 The online gaming industry has rocketed over the last few years.
 In 2021, the size of the market was valued at $195.65 billion, with the prospect of reaching $321 billion by 2026.
 In New Zealand, specifically, this market is growing just as fast, with millions of dollars spent in the online casino industry alone every year.

 So why is the market - coupled with New Zealand investment - growing so exponentially?
 Part of the reason is the scope of online gaming itself.
-With the world growing more and more digital - see the influx of crypto users and esports followers for context - the industry of online gaming has grown with it, with several offshoots taking advantage of alternative technologies and innovations which have not yet been tapped into.
+With the world growing more and more digital - see the influx of crypto users and esports followers for context - the industry of online gambling sites has grown with it, with several offshoots taking advantage of alternative technologies and innovations which have not yet been tapped into.

 Online gaming is not just the process of online gambling.
 It covers many different areas, with a wide net that is drawing in more and more people, all of whom are growing accustomed to a new, efficient and more immersive means of entertainment.